 Meet our Gin Experts…

 As Chair of the World Drinks Awards, Felicity knows her gin, especially when it comes to the different brands.
-Felicity’s favourite gin for beginners is Bombay Sapphire, because its flavours are more delicate – “the botanicals are placed in a basket above the alcohol rather than boiled in it.”
+Felicity’s says the best gin for beginners is Bombay Sapphire, because its flavours are more delicate – “the botanicals are placed in a basket above the alcohol rather than boiled in it.”
 Once you’ve mastered this she recommends any of the gold, silver or bronze winners which can be found at The World Gin Awards website.

 Leon Dalloway is a contributor for BBC Good Food and founder of the award-winning Gin Journey.
 Leon’s breath of gin knowledge covers everything from its history to where to find the most ‘banging’ gin bars across the country.
 Leon’s top tip is to try your gin with a dash of water – “use a max of equal parts.
 This allows you to understand what is the predominant flavour profile.”
 Leon can be found posting all things gin-related on the Gin Boss Twitter and Instagram.